jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (c) every person who has an interest in the land on which the building is situated under a mortgage or other encumbrance registered under the Land Transfer Act 1952; and
   (d) every person claiming an interest in the land that is protected by a caveat lodged and in force under section 137 of the Land Transfer Act 1952; and
-  (e) any statutory authority, if the land or building has been classified; and (f) the New Zealand Historic Places Trust, if the building is a heritage building.
+  (e) any statutory authority, if the land or building has been classified; and (f) Heritage New Zealand Pouhere Taonga, if the building is a heritage building.
 (3) However, the notice, if fixed on the building, is not invalid because a copy of it has not been given to any or all of the persons referred to in subsection (2).

 ### 126 Territorial authority may carry out work